olimpiurob/land.copernicus.plonebuildout/README.rst

 already existing python and zope packages.
 Nothing other than this folder is touched, so the user doesn't need any special priviliges.

-There are three configurations available for running this buildout:
+There are two configurations available for running this buildout:
  1. one for developers (devel)
  2. one for production (deployment)